elucian/bee/syntax/keywords.md

 | final    | Associated with trial to finalize the trial block
 | do       | Begin a statement region for when, quest and trial blocks
 | done     | Finalize when, quest and trial control blocks
-| with     | Start qualifier suppression block
+| with     | Start scope qualifier suppression block
 | quest    | Create a multi-block selection statement
 | match    | Associated to quest, create one branch
 | none     | Associated to quest, create alternative branch